DhruvParikh1/github-to-markdown/README.md

 # GitHub to Markdown

-A Chrome extension that converts GitHub discussion threads to clean, copyable markdown with one click.
+A Chrome extension that converts GitHub discussions, issues, and pull requests to clean, copyable markdown with one click.

 ## Features

-- 📋 **One-click conversion** - Convert any GitHub discussion to markdown instantly
+- 📋 **One-click conversion** - Convert any GitHub discussion, issue, or PR to markdown instantly
 - 🔄 **Preserves formatting** - Maintains code blocks, lists, headers, links, and more
 - 💬 **Nested replies** - Properly indents nested comment threads
 - ⚙️ **Configurable** - Toggle timestamps and nested replies on/off